litanli/mlflow-deco/README.md

-MLFlow is a popular open-sourced experiment tracking, model registry and serving tool under the Apache License 2.0 https://mlflow.org/docs/latest/what-is-mlflow.html.
-While other MLOps tools like Weights & Biases offer more features, the basic logging, tracking, and querying capabilities are more than enough and is free for commerical use.
+MLflow is an experiment tracking, model registry and serving tool under the Apache License 2.0 https://mlflow.org/docs/latest/what-is-mlflow.html.
+While other MLOps tools like Weights & Biases offer more features, MLflow is free for commerical use.

-Specifically the MLFlow Tracking component allows you to define experiments and launch runs, loging parameters, metrics, tags and artifacts to one centralized backend.
-It has a front-end UI where you can query runs by any combination of metrics, parameters and tags.
-Of course, there's a Python API for programmatic querying as well.

 # Definitions
-Backend store - the location where MlFlow logs params, metrics and tags of a run.
+Backend store - the location where MLflow logs params, metrics and tags of a run.<br>
-Artifact store - the location where MlFlow logs artifacts (files and directories).
+Artifact store - the location where MLflow logs artifacts (files and directories).<br>
-Tracking uri - the URI of the backend store.
+Tracking uri - the URI of the backend store.<br>
 Artifact uri - the URI of the artifact store.
-By default, MlFlow logs artifacts to the <experiment_id>/<run_id>/artifacts directory under the tracking uri.
+By default, MLflow logs artifacts to the <experiment_id>/<run_id>/artifacts directory under the tracking uri.<br>
-Experiments are created under the tracking uri, and runs are created under an experiment.
+Experiments are created under the tracking uri, and runs are created under an experiment.<br>

-# Why this Repo
+# Why this decorator?
-Some of the clunkier/missing features of MLFlow include
+Some of the clunkier or missing features of MLflow include:
 - Runs are started under a context manager, so all your code needs an extra tab.
-- Conda envs and repository info (repoURL, branch name, commit hash, diff patch) aren't saved like they are in Wandb.
+- Conda envs and repo info (repoURL, branch name, commit hash, diff patch) aren't saved like they are in Wandb.
 - If you're launching experiments from a notebook, the source tag gets populated with ipykernel_launcher.py rather than the path to your actual notebook.

-The mlflow_tracking decorator fixes all of those things:
+The `mlflow_tracking` decorator fixes all of the above:
-1. Add a **kwargs argument to your function so the decorator args can be passed at call time.
+1. Add a `**kwargs` argument to your function so the decorator args can be passed at call time
 2. Decorate your function
 3. Call your function with decorator args passed as additional kwargs

+And it adds a few missing and QOL features:

+- Detects if you're inside a repo, and sets the repoURL, branch and commit hash as tags of the Run.
+If your working tree is dirty, it generates a diff.patch and logs it as an artifact.
+- Runs conda-pack https://conda.github.io/conda-pack/ on your current conda environment.
+If that fails, it resorts to conda env export.
+Environment yamls are notoriously bad at recreating large environments, by bad I mean `conda create` takes forever. `conda-pack` works much better but fails when the environment contains pip _and_ conda installations of the same packages.
+- If you're running from a Jupyter notebook, it sets the source as the path to your notebook and your notebook name.
+- Creates a new MLflow Experiment if the experiment name you provide doesn't currently exist.

 ```
 from mlflow_deco.decorator import mlflow_tracking